About Travel Made Joyful

 Katie Hensel

-When I work with clients, I plan each adventure with these values in mind.
+When we work with clients, we plan each adventure with these values in mind.
 You don’t have to worry about being taken advantage of, or being “sold” anything that we haven’t planned together.
-Below are the guiding principles that I follow when traveling with my own family, and I promise to do the same when working with you.
+Below are the guiding principles that we follow when traveling with our loved ones, and we promise to do the same when working with you.
 For more detail on these points, you can download the free pdf below.

 • Immerse yourself in the local culture whenever possible